Teachable-AI-Lab/teachable-ai-lab/_people/glen_smith.md

 ---

-Glen is a PhD student in the Information Science Department.
+Glen is a PhD student in the College of Interactive Computing at Georgia Tech.
+His research is on developing teachable planning systems that can learn tasks from humans via demonstrations, feedback, and other interaction modalities.